threedi/tema-demo/case-study.md

 # Reinout's case study/proposal

 Note: Reinout, who writes this, hasn't heard anything about specific case studies, apart from "the Ahrtal floods in 2021".
 In order to write down the proposal contained in the `README.md` in this project, I had to come up with some case study as an example in order to figure out our (=Nelen & Schuurmans) project setup.
-This is just *my* example: perhaps useful as input for the project.
+This is just *my* hypothetical example: perhaps useful as input for the project.

-As it is "my" example/proposal, I get to keep this document personal :-)

-- I'm interested in the project because of the *context broker*: it connects me to the *semantic web* from my PhD years.
-- I'm very interested in railways in the Eifel region (of which the Ahrtal is a part).
-See [this youtube video](https://www.youtube.com/watch?v=EvDXScsPGvs) as an illustration.
-- I've actually studied the 2021 floods in the Ahrtal quite a lot.

 ## 1: excessive rainfall is detected